sara-sabr/ITStrategy/ReferenceMaterials/ApproachToStrategy.md

 Going back to the definition of a strategy:

 - A **good** strategy is a set of coherent actions (initiatives IITB must commit to)
-  - backed up by an argument (the diagnosis),
+  - backed up by an argument (the Target PKIs that the current diagnosis prevents from happening),
     - an effective mixture of thought and action (the guiding policy)

 E.g.: